swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 WHat are the 3 different options?

 * **Cell Ranger**: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
 Usage is subject to licence conditions (see Licenses section) and available only to registered users.
-Currently only the inbuilt human and mouse references are available.
+Currently only the inbuilt human and mouse references are available (it is possible to build and use a custom reference on galaxy, but not within this workflow).
 Cell Ranger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
 * **StarSOLO**: An open source alternative, which can be configured to support different sequencing technologies or custom references.
 * **Counts matrix**: Sometimes you already have a counts matrix - these are available for many public datasets already.
 Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufacturer.